Larry Nassar's former Michigan State boss charged

+Moreover, his work computer allegedly contained pornographic videos and a video of Nassar performing a "treatment" on a young female patient, according to the complaint.

-On Tuesday, Strampel, 70, was charged with a felony, a high court misdemeanor and two misdemeanors.
-He will be arraigned this afternoon.
+Strampel took a leave of absence from his post in December.
+He will be arraigned in court this afternoon.

-Strampel would be the first person charged in connection with the Nassar scandal outside of the trainer himself.
+Strampel would be the first person charged at Michigan State University following the Nassar scandal outside of Nassar himself.

 John C. Manly, attorney for Nassar's victims, released a statement following Stampel's arrest saying he was "encouraged" by the news.